FREE Energy Audits

 - Check seals on refrigerator and freezer door gaskets.

-- Use pressure cookers and microwave ovens to save energy and reduce cooking time.
+- Use electric pressure cookers (ie: Instapot) and microwave ovens to save energy and reduce cooking time.
 Consider grilling outside as an option when the weather permits.

 - Turn off lights in unused rooms.

 - Replace incandescent light bulbs with LED (light emitting diode) or CFL (compact fluorescent lamp bulbs).
 Although they are initially more expensive, your savings in electricity costs will pay for the bulb in about a year.
+See table below.

 - Remove unnecessary bulbs.